 Think about how many apps are on your smartphone right now that help you communicate with the people in your life.

 There’s the ability to make phone calls, of course, but also services that allow you to send texts.
-Then there are messaging apps, like Whatsapp and Facebook Messenger, that help you communicate one-on-one with friends or groups, no matter where they are in the world.
+Then there are messaging apps, like Whatsapp and Facebook Messenger, that help you send retail communications one-on-one with friends or groups, no matter where they are in the world.
 Social media like Facebook and Instagram lets you post messages, photos, and videos, privately or publicly; and old-fashioned email enables you to send messages (and attachments) between electronic devices.

 The list goes on, and on.